Khairi Al-Hindawi

 Khairuddin bin Saleh bin Abdul Qadir bin Khudhur Al-Hindawi Al-Hassani (Arabic:خيرالدين بن صالح بن عبدالقادر بن خضر الهنداوي الحسني) was an Iraqi poet and a governor of several provinces.

 Family

-His family goes back to Hashim ibn 'Abd Manaf, the grandfather of prophet Mohammed.
+His family goes back to Hashim ibn 'Abd Manaf, the grandfather of Mohammed.
 They called Khairi (Al-Hindawi) because his great grandfather, Khudhur, studied on the hands of an Indian scientist, called Ghulam Rasool Punjapi.
-Khairi's family were from Bab Al-Sheikh in Baghdad.
-His grandfather, Abdul Qadir, was the agent of the family of Gilani in directing their properties.
+Khairi's family were from Bab al-Sheikh in Baghdad.
+His grandfather, Abdul Qadir, was the agent of the family of al-Gilani in directing their properties.
 Khairi's father also encouraged him to learn poetry and write it.

 Moving and Education

 He was born in the village of Abu Saeda in Diyala Province from an Arabian father and a Turkish mother.
 When he was five, he moved with his family to Baghdad, where he learned the basics writing, reading and a little bit of Quran.
 Khairi's mind was bigger than his age, so he didn't receive that much information from schools and mosques.
 He also couldn't go to military school, because it was only for Baghdadis.
 After three years, he moved with his family to Amarah, where he entered another school.
 After a year and a half, they moved to Qal'at Saleh.
 They came back to Amarah, and stayed for a number of months, before returning to Abu Saeda.
 They moved to Diwaniyah where his father was employed as the director of the township of Afak.
 Khairi studied grammar on the hands of Mustafa Al-Wa'iz, then he studied Arabic language on the hands of Hussein Al-Shera'.
 After a year and a half, Khairi started studying on the hands of Alaa Ad-Din Al-Alusi, the judge of the province.
 He traveled to Shannafiya, where poets from Basra and Najaf go to read their poetry.
 When he read hid poetry, he sensed that he should learn grammar more.
 Khairi studied grammar on the hands of Jaafar Nassar, then by Ali Al-Tareihi and then by Mohammed Al-Sammawi.